mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 @Component({
   // ...
   viewProviders: [TodoList],
-  directives: [TodoCmp, TodoInputCmp],
+  directives: [TodoComponent, TodoInputComponent],
   // ...
 })
-class TodoAppCmp {
+class TodoAppComponent {
   constructor(private todos: TodoList) {}
   // ...
 }
 ```
 Inside of the `@Component` decorator we set the `viewProviders` property to an array with a single element - the `TodoList` service.
 The `TodoList` service holds all the todo items which are entered in the application.

-We inject the `TodoList` service in the `TodoAppCmp`'s constructor, but we can also inject it in any other directive's (or component) constructor, which is used in the `TodoAppCmp`'s view.
+We inject the `TodoList` service in the `TodoAppComponent`'s constructor, but we can also inject it in any other directive's (or component) constructor, which is used in the `TodoAppComponent`'s view.
 This means that `TodoList` is accessible from:

 - `TodoList`
-- `TodoCmp`
+- `TodoComponent`
-- `TodoInputCmp`
+- `TodoInputComponent`

 However, if we try to inject this service in `Footer` component's constructor we are going to get the following runtime error: